Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 So far did 5

 The last one I just could not get recursivly.
 The goal here is to practice recursion until it is second nature

+## Day 71: 12/20/25: It's Christmas Time
+It's christmas time so I am taking it a bit slower but still doing it.
+Starting over on the neetcode 250 The idea is to finish it before February
+Doing arrays